blackhole-factory in cooperation with Dr. Martina Leeker, Berlin,

 Erzulies Traum invites people to wander individually through the installation.

 The footage was produced by blackhole-factory in cooperation with anthropologist Dr. José Millet and a Vodú community from Santiago de Cuba.
 The members of this community are the descendants of slaves that accompanied the owners of coffee plantations from Haití to Cuba during the 19th century slave uprisings.
 They brought their newly developed Vodú cult with them.

 Even after many years of visiting Cuba, working with Cuban artists and scientists and studying afrocuban cults and other phenomena of traditional culture going back to the time of slavery, it was still a challenge to approach the Vodú cult on Cuba, to which so many clichés and prejudices are attached.
 While originating from Haití, it has developed its own characteristics on Cuba and must be viewed on the background of regional history.
 Therefore in “Erzulies Traum“ we are not trying to answer global questions about Vodú, but to explore microhistorical interactions: by meeting individual persons, tracing systems of relationships and reflecting on means of dealing with crises in a city constantly living through so-called special periods, i.e. water and food shortages and other catastrophes.

 There was a first showing at Kunstmuehle Braunschweig on Dec 17 2010.
 The whole installation/ performance was first presented from Feb 17 – 19 2011 also at Kunstmuehle Braunschweig.

 The installation/ performance Erzulies Traum consists of a number of different parts:

 an interactive audio visual installation giving visitors the possibility to remix sounds from every day life in Santiago de Cuba.
 The soundmap is located at the entrance to give an impression of the city.

-click here to go to our project site at radio aporee.
+Click here to go to the radio aporee map.
 There you can listen to the field recordings we used.